glowkeeper/IntroToBuilding3DGamesInUnity/docs/addingInputControls.md

 ## Add Input to the Ball

-You now need to add the input action to the ball.
+Now, you should add the input action to the ball.
 Select the ball in the Hierarchy so that it appears in the inspector window and "add component".
 Select "Input" then "PlayerInput".
-Now drag the myControl action asset on to the Actions box in the Player Input component.
+Drag the myControl action asset on to the Actions box in the Player Input component, just like Figure 10.

 ![player Input](./images/playerInputComponent.png)